devbret/online-opsec/README.md

 ## Tools

-The tools organized below are useful for remaining secure while Online.
-Special attention has been given to the overall usefulness of each utlity for the average person.
+The tools organized below are effective for remaining secure, private and informed while Online.
+Special attention has been given to the overall usefulness of each utility for the average person.
 In other words, most of the resources listed below are picked for their simplicity and overwhleming effectiveness.
 There are more powerful tools available, but those are considered to be expert level technologies, therefore unnecessary or outside the scope of this document.

 ### Android Device Apps